|Birth: ||Oct. 18, 1902|

 Shortly after his studies at the Academy, Conus left his family for Bulgaria where he spent two years in Russian Orthodox monasteries there.
 He became the bell ringer of the Saint Alexander Cathedral in Sofia.
 His deeply-religious nature prodded him to enter the Theological Faculty of the University of Bulgaria where he obtained his degree in Theology in 1929.

 Despite the demands of his religious studies he did not abandon music.
 He continued his piano and composition studies, and was encouraged by the Polish Ministry of Sofia to pursue a musical career in Warsaw.
 There he gave a series of "soirées musicales" in the private homes of Polish aristocracy.
 He was in Warsaw, Poland from 1929 to 1933.

 Conus returned to Bulgaria where he gave a series of recitals in concert halls and on the radio.
 In 1936, he traveled to Vienna, Austria, studying with Professor Paul von Kohn, a student of pianist Anton Rubinstein.
 The following year he returned to Paris, becoming well known throughout Europe.
 Also in 1936, he married his first wife in Paris, and they had one son, George, who passed away in 1952.

-He gave a great number of concerts in Vienna, Paris, Rome, Pisa, Florence and other cities, playing works of Bach, Beethoven, Chopin, Liszt, and the Russian composer Medtner, as well as his own compositions.
+He gave many concerts in Vienna, Paris, Rome, Pisa, Florence, and other cities, playing works of Bach, Beethoven, Chopin, Liszt, and the Russian composer Medtner, as well as his own compositions.
 Later in France at La Rochelle and Cognac, he gave a series of recitals playing chronologically the music of Beethoven and Chopin.